FERPA (Family Educational Rights and Privacy Act)

 As a parent or guardian of a UConn ECE Student, your student has consented in their application to UConn ECE sharing their UConn ECE fee bill with you for the purpose of payment when applicable.

 Course consent and payment requests (if payment is applicable) are e-mailed directly to the parent/guardian listed in the student application upon (1) successful submission and (2) high school approval of the student registration request.
-Parent/Guardian consent and payment are requested via e-mail per course request and are due within 10 days of the receipt of the e-mailed request.
+Parent/Guardian consent and payment are requested via e-mail per course request and are due upon receipt of the e-mailed request.

 We hope these tools allow you to help monitor your student’s account as they transition into their post high school careers.